liquidweb/kube-cert-backup/README.md

 sudo python backup.py liquid-web-cert-manager-staging backup /Users/myusername/.kube/config-dev
 ```

-For restoring the cert object after a back up you need to give two parameters: namespace and the key word restore.
+For restoring the cert object after a back up you need to give 3 parameters: namespace, k8 config path, and the key word restore.
-<b>Note: The restore call will grab the certificate objects from the latest back up if more than one exists.</b>
+<b>Note: If you have multiple backup files there is no guarantee it will restore from latest.
+Only one backup file should be kept
+ in back up path.</b>

 ```bash
 python backup.py <namespace> restore <k8_config_path>